Home Artists Posts Import Register

 His eyelids twitched.
 It seemed this woman was deliberately phrasing her responses like that to gain a reaction out of him.

 "Putting all of that aside, you had something to tell me, didn't you?"
 Before he gave a small summary of his interaction with Haruna, Mikado mentioned she had something important to tell him.
 He wondered if it was related to matters with the emperor or Solgum.
 He was warned by multiple parties that an organization like them would hardly give up so easily.
 Even if the group that made their way to them was completely annihilated, they wouldn't stop pursuing their goals until either Mikado was captured or Lala.
-These two were technically one of the few ways they could gain an upper hand against Gid.
+These two were technically one of the few ways that they could gain the upper hand against Gid.

 "Yes, I nearly forgot about that.
 Did you recently talk with Yami?"
 Mikado asked.